 Put simply, the Great Principle of the Light – treat others the way you want to be treated – is not only not practiced by those who make up the medical system…its opposite is practiced i.e. ‘treat others the way I would not like to be treated’.
 In other words, if you had some difficult injury or disease, would you want someone who could help you only help you if you paid them?

 Those who participate in the American medical system very much like to use the word “care” in regard to the medical services they provide.
 This is unfortunate and yet another example of destroying the true meaning of a very important word.
 An example of degrading, re-defining or destroying a word’s meaning would be Facebook re-definition of the very important term “friend”.
 The truth is that the majority of the people who work in the U.S. medical system are only there because they earn money for it…they are no different than any other worker providing a service.
 In other words, the auto mechanic “cares” just as much about their customer (perhaps more) as the physician or nurse about their patient/client/customer.
 Don’t believe me?
 Just ask the medical providers to please provide the “care” without getting paid for doing so and see how they react.

 Many will react to the truth in this article with something like, ‘well, your view is totally unrealistic; people need to get paid for their work’.
 A prostitute could well level the same argument.
-Some kinds of work should NOT require payment - for doing so is immoral - and that includes providing needed help to a person’s body.
+The truth is that some kinds of work should NOT require payment - for doing so is immoral - and that includes providing needed, medically necessary help to a person’s body.